Teichlab/SpatialDE/README.rst

     INFO:root:Performing DE test
     INFO:root:Pre-calculating USU^T = K's ...
-    INFO:root:Done: 0.1s
+    INFO:root:Done: 0.11s
     INFO:root:Fitting gene models
     INFO:root:Model 1 of 10
     INFO:root:Model 2 of 10
     INFO:root:Model 3 of 10
     INFO:root:Model 4 of 10
     INFO:root:Model 5 of 10
     INFO:root:Model 6 of 10
     INFO:root:Model 7 of 10
     INFO:root:Model 8 of 10
     INFO:root:Model 9 of 10
     INFO:root:Model 10 of 10

-The result will be a DataFrame with P-values and other relevant values for each gene.
+The result will be a ``DataFrame`` with P-values and other relevant values for each gene.

 The most important columns are